Chart Color Schemes

 Strathmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Strathmore's population was approximately 10,493 as of November 2025.
-This figure indicates a growth of 462 people, representing a 4.6% increase since the 2021 Census, which recorded a population of 10,031.
-The change is inferred from ABS's estimated resident population of 10,457 in June 2024 and an additional 40 validated new addresses since the Census date.
-This results in a population density ratio of 2,534 persons per square kilometer, placing Strathmore in the upper quartile relative to other locations assessed by AreaSearch.
-The area's growth rate of 4.6% since the 2021 census exceeded that of the SA3 area at 4.5%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 77.7% of overall population gains during recent periods, driving primary population growth for Strathmore.
+Strathmore's population, as of February 2026, is approximately 10,507 people.
+This figure represents an increase of 476 individuals since the 2021 Census, which reported a population of 10,031.
+The estimated resident population from the ABS in June 2024 was 10,457, with an additional 43 validated new addresses since the Census date contributing to this increase.
+This results in a density ratio of 2,537 persons per square kilometer, placing Strathmore in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Strathmore has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming the SA3 area.
+Overseas migration was the primary driver of population growth, contributing approximately 77.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
-Demographic trends suggest that Strathmore's population is expected to increase just below the median of statistical areas nationally, with an anticipated growth of 1,321 persons by 2041, reflecting a total increase of 12.2% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, Strathmore is expected to experience above median population growth nationally, with an increase of 1,321 persons to 2041, reflecting a total increase of 12.1% over the 17 years.

 Frequently Asked Questions - Population